stephennp/DataStructures-Algorithms-Maths/algorithims & data-structures/sort.md

   var middle = arr.length / 2;
   var left = arr.CopyTo(0,middle)
   var right = arr.CopyTo(middle,arr.length);
+  // sort the 1st part of array .
   MergeSort(left);
+  // sort the 2nd part of array.
   MergeSort(right);
-  return Merge();
+ // merge the both parts by comparing elements of both the parts return Merge();
 }

 void Merge(int[] items, int[] left, int[] right){
   var remaining = items.length;
   var leftIndex = 0, rightIndex = 0;
   while(remaining > 0)
   {
-    if(leftIndex >= left.Length)
+    //checks if first part comes to an end or not . if(leftIndex >= left.Length)
     {
       items[rightIndex] = right[rightIndex++];
     }
-    else if(rightIndex >= right.Length)
+    //checks if second part comes to an end or not else if(rightIndex >= right.Length)
     {
       items[leftIndex] = left[leftIndex++];
     }
+    //checks which part has smaller element.
     else if(left[leftIndex] < right[rightIndex])
     {
       items[index] = left[leftIndex++];